cfw-guide/psp.cfw.guide/docs/faq.md

 ## I do not want CFW anymore, how will I remove it?
 If you have installed temporary CFW, you don't actually need to do anything.
 Just reboot your PSP and don't run the CFW launcher.

 If you have installed permanent CFW like Infinity or CIPL Flasher, the process is a bit more complicated.
-We will release a guide soon.
+We will release a guide soon about this.

 ## Is hacking my PSP safe?
 It is indeed safe **IF** you follow the instructions exactly how it is given.
 Even with the safest methods in any system, you still have a chance of bricking if you do not follow the guide for it perfectly.